alibelhrak/NLP_Project-2024_US_Election_Sentiment_on_X/README.md

 📂 Files Included:

 model.h5: The saved model.
-history.pkl: The training history (accuracy/loss over epochs).
+training_history.json : The training history (accuracy/loss over epochs).
 The dataset used for training.
 Feel free to check out the model, training history, and contribute to further improvements!